 Social distancing has become a main part of our lives but that doesn’t mean you can’t make the effort to be social.
-Weekly online get together with friends or family is a great way to keep social Check out Zoom or the Houseparty app.
+Weekly online get together with friends or family is a great way to keep social.
+Check out apps like Zoom and Houseparty.

 Keep your Mind Active

 Take this time to explore passions of yours, or projects you’ve been putting off.
 Maybe you’re interested in art, yoga, hiking, or reading.
 Absent-minded time will leave your brain to wander and at times idle time can lead down a rabbit hole of negative thoughts.
 When your brain is focused on something it enjoys, it has less time to think about the negative.
 This ultimately boosts serotonin — a chemical in the body that contributes to wellbeing and happiness.

 While it’s important to keep your mind busy, make sure you’re also giving yourself time to manage your stress.
 If you’re having a bad day, take time to truly feel those feelings so you can properly process them before moving on.
 Brushing them off and pretending things are normal can cause these feelings to come back twice as strong, leading you on the path towards anxiety or depression.